JPI-Healthcare-Solutions-Docs-Projects/JPITips/README.md

 Challenges:

-- The market in Asia differs from North and South America.
+- The market in Asia where the software is developed differs from North and South America.
 - JPI Korea’s support infrastructure works through dealers, where we provide the first line of support.

 #### The Solution